ourlifeloop/marketing/src/cms/training-faqs/can-i-edit-a-request.md

 ---
 question: Can I edit a request?
-answer: -You are able to cancel a request or add a comment to the work request details but not edit the work order.
+answer: -You are able to cancel a request or add a comment to the work request details but not edit it.
 isMobile: false
 topics:
-  - maintenance
+  - work-requests
 userTypes:
   - connection
 ---